Get Help

 For Family Members

-If someone has told you they’re being extorted:
+If someone has told us they’re being extorted:

 - Believe them.
-They came to you because they trust you.
+They came to us because they trust us.

-- Don’t blame.
-Even if you’re confused or upset, blame helps the extortionist.
+- Don't blame.
+Even if confused or upset, blame helps the extortionist.

-- Ask how you can help.
+- Ask how we can help.
 Let them guide what they need.

 - Keep it private.
 Don't share with others without their permission.